naveensingh/ImglyTest/README.md

 # ImglyTest
-A sample project to reproduce an R8 issue with the img.ly library.
+A sample project to reproduce an R8 issue with the img.ly gradle plugin.

 <details>
 <summary>